ootbingo/oot-bingo-generator/README.md

 ## Help wanted

-If anything is missing, wrong or incomplete, feel free to let someone of the Bingo community know!
+If anything is missing, wrong, or incomplete, feel free to let someone in the Bingo community know!
 You could also open an issue or a pull request.
 A few things that would be nice to add to this project are:

 * [BALANCING.md](/doc/BALANCING.md): add explanations on what the less obvious synergy columns are for (`childchu`